flofriday/blog/posts/50-shades-of-kotlin/post.md

     )
 ```

 With my cute 3k lines of testcases (I might have overdone it just a little) it was quite easy to quickly get a rough overview _if_ and _where_ the issues in a highlighter might be.
-From there it was mostly a task of grepping through the codebase for any mention of Kotlin finding the code responsible and adjusting it as needed.
+From there it was mostly a task of grepping through the codebase for any mention of Kotlin finding the code responsible and adjusting it as needed -->

 While I already had a complete regex for a correct parsing and most libraries do use regex for lexing (which is a totally valid for lexing) I didn't just paste it in there.
 Some project had only a quite simplistic approach and there it made sense to replace the little they had with a more sophisticated one, but others did only lack some corner cases so there I tried the least invasive approach and only made changesonly changes where it was necessary.